 You can serve this pork with all kinds of stuff, but the starchy carbs are obviously always a great idea.
 Here’s a handful of ideas:

-- cheesy air fryer potatoes, rosemary parmesan potatoes, or healthier potatoes au gratin
+- cheesy air fryer potatoes or rosemary parmesan potatoes

 - low carb mashed cauliflower from my copycat KFC Famous Bowls